wp-plugins/lazy-social-buttons/readme.txt

 1. Download the plugin and extract it
 2. Copy the lazy-social-buttons folder to the "/wp-content/plugins/" directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Customize in Settings->Discussion, scroll to "Lazy-Social-Buttons"
+4. Customize in Settings->Lazy Social Buttons

 == Frequently Asked Questions ==